 What if another staff member was involved with me?
 Do we both have to attend?

 When scheduling a hearing, the Office of Student Conduct assumes the person listed as “reported by” on the original incident report will be the presenting party in the hearing.
 It is the responsibility of the reporting party to identify and inform any witnesses of the hearing.
 If your colleague dealt with some of the charged students and you with others, it would be helpful to the hearing officer to have you both attend the hearing.
-In some situations, there can be two reporting parties, especially when you were equally involved in the situation.
-This should be discussed with the Office of Student Conduct well before the day of the hearing.
+In rare situations, there can be two reporting parties.
+The possibility of two reporting parties should be discussed with the Office of Student Conduct well before the day of the hearing (ideally during the scheduling process.)

 What if charged students and/or their parents contact me before the hearing?